 Now a 25-year study, published in The Lancet Public Health, brings into question the healthiness of restricting carbs, as well as eating too many of them.
 We certainly love extremes when it comes to food, but the overall picture is one your grandmother would have mentioned: balance is key.

 Sara Seidelmann, from the Division of Cardiovascular Medicine at Brigham and Women’s Hospital in Boston, and colleagues studied over 15,400 Americans over a quarter-century to better understand how their dietary choices affected mortality rates.
 They found that people that consume a moderate level of carbs (50-55 percent) at age 50 can expect to add another 33 years to their life.
-By contrast, high carb intake eaters (>70 percent) lived another 32 years on average, while low carb eaters (<40 percent) only added 29 years.
+By contrast, high carb intake eaters (>70 percent) lived another 32 years on average, while low carb eaters (

 This isn’t the only study to confirm these data, as the researchers write: